Carnival currently operates 29 cruise ships with even more newbuilds scheduled to join the fleet between 2027 and 2033.

 Carnival Splendor

-You’ll find the Carnival Splendour as the only ship of its kind in this class.
-Initially, it was meant to be part of a different group for Costa Cruises.
-During its construction, it switched to flying the Carnival flag.
+The Carnival Splendor was originally meant to be part of a different group for Costa Cruises, but during her construction, she switched to flying the Carnival flag instead.

 Carnival Conquest